jguida941/cs320-contact-service-junit/README.md

 > **Note (JDK 25+):** When running tests on JDK 25 or later, you may see a warning like `Mockito is currently self-attaching to enable the inline-mock-maker`.
 This is expected and harmless; Mockito's subclass mock-maker handles mocking without requiring the Java agent, so the warning does not affect test correctness.

+### Test Utilities (Phase 5)

+Phase 5 security additions introduced specialized test utilities to simplify authenticated testing:

+- **`@WithMockAppUser`** ([WithMockAppUser.java](src/test/java/contactapp/security/WithMockAppUser.java)) - Custom annotation that populates the SecurityContext with a real `User` entity (not just a generic Spring Security stub).
+Use `@WithMockAppUser` on test methods or classes to authenticate as a default user, or customize with `@WithMockAppUser(username = "admin", role = Role.ADMIN)` for role-specific tests.
+The factory creates a detached user instance so tests don't need database setup.

+- **`TestUserSetup`** ([TestUserSetup.java](src/test/java/contactapp/security/TestUserSetup.java)) - Spring `@Component` that persists a test user to the database and configures the SecurityContext, satisfying foreign key constraints when creating contacts/tasks/appointments.
+Inject via `@Autowired` and call `setupTestUser()` in `@BeforeEach`.
+This utility is essential for integration tests that exercise full service-to-repository flows with real database persistence.

+- **`@AutoConfigureObservability`** - Spring Boot Test annotation enabling actuator metrics endpoints in test contexts.
+Used in [ActuatorEndpointsTest.java](src/test/java/contactapp/ActuatorEndpointsTest.java) to verify Prometheus metrics exposure and endpoint security without starting a full production server.

 <br>

 ## [ContactService.java](src/main/java/contactapp/service/ContactService.java) / [ContactServiceTest.java](src/test/java/contactapp/service/ContactServiceTest.java)